ossuarium/development-kit/README.md

 # development-kit

-This kit is *under development* and will have a beta release _soon_.
+This kit is *under development* and will be in beta _soon_.

+_Currently in alpha status._

+*See the for CHANGELOG for current progress.*

 This is a kit using the [Kit framework](https://github.com/razor-x/kit) designed to manage software projects, specifically websites not designed using a single or standard development framework.